pelithne/k8s/workshop.md

 yet-another-unique-name/azure-vote-front
 ```

-You can also use the **Azure Portal** to view the Container Registry and it's contents.
-Feel fere to do so as an extra exercise.

-You now have a container image that is stored in a private Azure Container Registry instance.
-This image is deployed from ACR to a Kubernetes cluster in the next step.
+You now have a container image that is stored in an Azure Container Registry.
+This image will be deployed from ACR to a Kubernetes cluster in the next step.

 ## Run applications in Azure Kubernetes Service (AKS)